How to Reheat Breast Milk: The Safe & Quick Method Everyone Can Use

 Anywho, before we even reach the point where we’re getting up all through the night to feed, we need to get a good set of bottles.
 You might think baby bottles are fairly straightforward and easy to shop for, but hoooold on there.

 Long gone are the days when all bottles were made the same.
 Now we have tons of options in both nipples and the bottles themselves; many bottles come with internal venting systems to reduce colic and gas, and there are slow flow, fast flow nipples and all sorts of other things to look out for.

-Dr. Brown’s BPA Natural Flow Bottles (click here to check price) are some of the best bottles you can find.
+Dr. Brown’s BPA Natural Flow Bottles (click here to check price on Amazon) are some of the best bottles you can find.

 They are BPA free, so you won’t have to worry about harmful chemicals, and are dishwasher safe.
 If you don’t have a dishwasher, don’t worry; the bottles are very easy to clean by hand, too, thanks to the included bottle cleaner.
 The feeding set includes everything you need to feed your baby: